Brad Pitt And Angelina Jolie Reconciliation? Is It Possible? [Rumors]

 It seems very likely Brad Pitt and Angelina’s children would want a reconciliation between their parents.
 The children were overjoyed about the wedding.
 Who could forget the special wedding gown, decorated with the children’s drawings?
 The master tailor Luigi Massi hand stitched copies of their artwork into the fabric of the Versace gown.

-Angelina Jolie is quoted in The Sun, explaining how important Luigi Massi’s contribution to the wedding was to her.
+Angelina Jolie is quoted in the Sun, explaining how important Luigi Massi’s contribution to the wedding was to her.
 The children’s sincere joy shines through in the dress.

 “Luigi is like family to me and I couldn’t imagine anyone else making the dress.
 He knows and cares for the children and it was great fun putting it together.”